Delver

 - 4 % negative mentions

 The music in the game has received a mixed reception, with many praising its atmospheric and nostalgic qualities, likening it to classic titles.
-However, several players noted that the looping nature of the tracks can become repetitive and fatiguing over time, detracting from the overall experience.
-Despite this, the soundtrack is generally considered enjoyable and well-suited to the game's aesthetic, contributing positively to the immersive atmosphere.
+However, several players noted that the soundtrack can become repetitive over time, detracting from the overall experience.
+Despite this, the music is generally considered to enhance the game's ambiance and is often described as relaxing and engaging, contributing positively to the gameplay.

 “The music is absolutely fantastic.”